seongyau/dropshipping-woocommerce/README.txt

 == Changelog ==

 = 2.0.7 =
-* FIX: Product with only 1 variation gets added as a simple product instead of variable.
+* FIX: Product with only 1 variation gets added as a simple product instead of variation.

 = 2.0.6 =
 * ADDED: Support for WCFM Marketplace latest version.